Heart on My Sleeve (album): Commercial performance

-Heart On My Sleeve debuted at number 15 on the US Billboard 200, number nine on the Top R&B/Hip-Hop Albums and number two on the Top R&B Albums chart, earning 20,000 album-equivalent units (15,000 being pure album sales) in its first week.
+In the United States, Heart On My Sleeve debuted and peaked at number 15 on the Billboard 200, number nine on the Top R&B/Hip-Hop Albums and number two on the Top R&B Albums chart, earning 20,000 album-equivalent units (15,000 being pure album sales) in its first week.
+In the United Kingdom, the album opened and peaked at number 13 on the R&B Albums Chart and number 55 on the Album Downloads Chart, but did not enter the official UK Albums Chart.